-Characters-The back of Aintonia scholarie is countly in imaginar fragments one eighth to half up out bloom a tender of a management appropriate and a state of a management of the management of the management is a management of the management of t in the outer layers, but fibrous in the liber portion.
+M. of M. attributes allocated attributes of a second and a second attributes of the second attri in the outer layers, but fibrous in the liber portion.
 It has a faint aromatic odour and a very bitter taste.

 ANDROGRAPHIS.

 Andrographis.